danisvice/My-Printf/README.md

 ## Task
 TODO - What is the problem?
 And where is the challenge?
++ create variadic function
++ challenge is to use syscalls in C to recreate printf()
++ implement switch/case statements

 ## Description
 TODO - How have you solved the problem?